The Dow made another all-time record high earlier this week.

 So how does the current stock market rally compare to rallies over the past 122 years?

 Today’s chart answers that question by presenting the performance of the current rally (orange dot) to other post-major bear market rallies since 1900.

 So how does the current rally rank?

 While the current stock market rally has been in existence for a relatively short amount of time, at this point it can be considered slightly better than typical (since it is above the gray regression line).

-It is worth noting that all but two of the rallies (or 86%) since 1900 ultimately gained more than the current rally so far.
+It is worth noting that all but five of the rallies (or 61%) since 1900 ultimately gained more than the current rally so far.